scalameta/metals/website/blog/2022-08-01-aluminium.md

 authorImageURL: https://github.com/<login>.png
 ---

-We're happy to announce the release of Metals v0.11.8, which brings a number of improvements for both Scala 2 and Scala3.
+We're happy to announce the release of Metals v0.11.8, which brings a number of improvements for both Scala 2 and Scala 3.

 <table>
 <tbody>